mongodb/mongo/src/mongo/db/catalog/README.md

 indexes map application-layer names to storage engine idents.
 In WiredTiger, idents are implemented as tables.
 For example, collection idents have the form: `collection-<counter>-<random number>`.

-**oplog hole**: an uncommitted oplog write that can exist with out-of-order writes when a later timestamped write happens to commit first.
+**oplog hole**: An uncommitted oplog write that can exist with out-of-order writes when a later timestamped write happens to commit first.
 Oplog holes can exist in-memory and persisted on disk.

-**oplogReadTimestamp**: the timestamp used for WT forward cursor oplog reads in order to avoid advancing past oplog holes.
+**oplogReadTimestamp**: The timestamp used for WT forward cursor oplog reads in order to avoid advancing past oplog holes.
 Tracks in-memory oplog holes.

-**oplogTruncateAfterPoint**: the timestamp after which oplog entries will be truncated during startup recovery after an unclean shutdown.
+**oplogTruncateAfterPoint**: The timestamp after which oplog entries will be truncated during startup recovery after an unclean shutdown.
 Tracks persisted oplog holes.

+**snapshot**: A snapshot consists of a consistent view of data in the database.
+In MongoDB, a snapshot consists of all data committed with a timestamp less than or equal to the snapshot's timestamp.

+**snapshot isolation**: A guarantee that all reads in a transaction see the same consistent snapshot of the database, and that all writes in a transaction had no conflicts with other concurrent writes, if the transaction commits.

+**storage transaction**: A concept provided by a pluggable storage engine through which changes to data in the database can be performed.
+In order to satisfy the MongoDB pluggable storage engine requirements for atomicity, consistency, isolation, and durability, storage engines typically use some form of transaction.
+In contrast, a multi-document transaction in MongoDB is a user-facing feature providing similar guarantees across many nodes in a sharded cluster; a storage transaction only provides guarantees within one node.

 [`BSONObj::woCompare`]: https://github.com/mongodb/mongo/blob/v4.4/src/mongo/bson/bsonobj.h#L460
 [`BSONElement::compareElements`]: https://github.com/mongodb/mongo/blob/v4.4/src/mongo/bson/bsonelement.cpp#L285